 Table of Contents

 Backups are an important instrument to ensure that data and related files can be restored in case of loss or damage.
-Among the most common causes for data loss are:
+Among the most common causes of data loss are:

 - Hardware failure;